ibm-cloud-docs/cephaas/network_latency.md

 To check the latency requirements of a connection, complete the following steps:

-1. From a computer in the data center where you place the pod, ping the IP address of the IBM Cloud region that is closest to the physical location of your data center.
-Run the ping test from a compute endpoint as close as possible to the potential region where the pod is placed.
+1. From a computer in the data center where you place the rack, ping the IP address of the IBM Cloud region that is closest to the physical location of your data center.
+Run the ping test from a compute endpoint as close as possible to the potential region where the rack is placed.

    For example,
    ```text